clearlinux/clear-linux-documentation/source/clear-linux/concepts/security.rst

 fixes of software packages as soon as they become available.
 There is no waiting for major or minor releases on |CL|.

-But an update is not effective if it is just simply downloaded onto a system.
+An update is not effective if it is just simply downloaded onto a system.
 It needs to be obtained *AND* ensured that the new patched copy is being used; not an older copy loaded into memory. |CL| will let you know when a service needs to be rebooted or do it for your automatically after